C. V. Rajendran

 C. V. Rajendran (12 March 1937 – 1 April 2018) was an Indian film director and producer who worked in the Tamil, Telugu, Malayalam, Kannada and Hindi film industries.
-He was a cousin of famous director C. V. Sridhar.
+He was a younger brother of famous director C. V. Sridhar.

 Film career

 He worked with C. V. Sridhar as assistant and associate director and gained experience and the knowledge of successful filmmaking and started his own career.
 He introduced Sivaji Ganesan's son Prabhu as an actor through the film Sangili.

 Death

 Rajendran died on April 1, 2018, at the age of 81 due to health issues at MIOT Hospital.